-- ✓ Read, understand and follow this Code. - ✓ Understand the risks in your particular role and how to manage them. - Seek advice when things are not clear or you are unsure of how to deal with a situation.

-- Ensure third-party contractors, agents or consultants are aware of, and abide by, our Code when representing CCC. - Report any breaches of this Code to CCC's Human Resources or Legal Team.
+- 6.2.1 CCC has developed this Code to promote the ethical and professional behaviour of employees and to assist employees and representatives in daily decision-making.
+Your responsibilities in this regard are: - Read, understand and follow this Code. - Understand the risks in your particular role and how to manage them. - Seek advice when things are not clear or you are unsure of how to deal with a situation. - Ensure third-party contractors, agents or consultants are aware of, and abide by, our Code when representing CCC. - Report any breaches of this Code to CCC's Human Resources or Legal Team.

-Whistleblowing and Wrongdoing in the Workplace?
+6.2.2 Whistleblowing and Wrongdoing in the Workplace?